mconway1999/python-p3-v2-final-project-template/README.md

 Welcome to my Phase 3 project!

-This is an animal trvia game.
+This is an animal trivia game.

 To start with, there are five different animal types.
 Each animal type has four questions.